samuelagain/PracticalAssessmentTask2/README.md

 The next coordinate is stored on the new line.
 The result of the navigation to each respective coordinate is stored in the third column adjacent to its relevant coordinate.

-The file is to be always called
+The file is to be always called:
 ```coordinates.csv```

 It is to be kept directly in the catkin workspace and not any subfolders.